Full-time: 3 Years

 There is also a small photographic area for recording models and prototypes, and a discussion space and relaxation area.
 We encourage students to develop a studio culture and see this as an important space for year groups to mix and share ideas.

 Our Makerspace is a community run facility where all students and staff of the university can collectively meet, work and share infrastructure.
 You can get creative with tools like laser cutters, 3D printers, power tools and more basic hand tools for prototyping of work on your own projects.
 The space is intended for people with all levels of experience and backgrounds from the expert working on their latest masterpiece down to the beginner who has never used tools before but wants to learn how to make things.

-Explore the Makerspace in the STEM Centre virtual tour below:
+Explore the Makerspace in our virtual tour:

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 Your lecturers have real world experience as designers working for manufacturing companies and as consultants, so you'll benefit from their expertise.
 You'll learn through practical studio-based project work with formal lectures, seminars and debates to give you a good theoretical knowledge.
 You'll put your learning into context through industry learning opportunities, live project work, competitions, teamwork, cultural field study visits and visiting speakers.